rcardin/rcardin.github.io/_drafts/a-cameo-that-is-worth-an-oscar.markdown

 sealed case class QueryReq(sender: ActorRef, responses: List[Option[(Array[Byte], Long)]])
 {% endhighlight %}

 A lot of code to handle only a bunch of messages, isn't it?
 As you can see, to handle the execution context I defined a dedicated class, `StoreFinderState`.
-This class stored for each `Query` message identified by an _UUID_ of type `Long`, the following information:
+This class stored for each `Query` message identified by a _UUID_ of type `Long`, the following information:

  - The original sender
  - The list of responses from `Storekeeper` actors for the message